 So, how to write a unique and memorable character?
 Most of them don’t spring fully formed into a writer’s mind.
 It takes some effort to create a multi-dimensional made-up person!
 It’s definitely not as simple as giving them an interesting physical trait, tragic backstory, quirky saying or hard-to-pronounce name.

 The characters that we connect to are the ones that seem the most real to us.
 The ones who we see a part of ourselves or a part of someone we know in them.
 The ones who we understand and empathize with.

 Authentic characters are fleshed out and well-rounded.
 Yet in my reading and critiquing, I see writers (myself included!) struggle with fully fleshing out characters.
-That’s despite the oodles of activities and worksheets–interviews, descriptions, stats–you can download to help.
+That’s despite the oodles of activities and worksheets–interviews, descriptions, stats–you can download to help (here’s a great one from Reedsy).
 I have used them all at one time or another, and while they create a snapshot in my mind or a handy reference list, nothing has ever worked as well for me in getting to know my characters as the tool I’m about to share with you.

 The most well-known structure for plotting a story of virtually any type is called The Hero’s Journey, popularized by Joseph Campbell in 1949.
 The Hero’s Journey is in large part based upon the work of a Swiss psychologist by the name of Carl Jung, who defined the character archetypes (the hero, the mentor, the trickster) that we’ve all come to recognize intuitively.
 Though Jung’s theories are nearly 100 years old, they have yet to be improved upon.
 He was also the first to define introversion and extraversion.
 Thanks to Jung’s work on these fronts, the Myers-Briggs personality Type Indicator (MBTI) was born.